present the 2017

 A bilingual production, accessible to non-Irish speakers.

-Moonfish Theatre acclaimed production of Star of the Sea will tour nationally and internationally in 2017.
+Moonfish Theatre acclaimed production of Star of the Sea touring nationally and internationally in 2017.

 Redfern Arts Center, Keene, New Hampshire, 28th September